Stocks of TikTok U.S. suitors hit by fears of China block

 China’s new rules around tech exports mean ByteDance’s sale of TikTok U.S. operations could need approval from Beijing, a Chinese trade expert told state media on Sunday, a requirement that would complicate the forced and politically charged divestment.

-Shares of Walmart, Microsoft and Oracle fell between 1.5% and 3% in premarket trading on Monday.
+Shares of Walmart, Microsoft and Oracle fell between 1% and 2.5% in morning trading.

-All three pared some of the losses after CNBC reported earlier in the day, giving no details of its sources, that a TikTok deal could be announced as early as Tuesday.
+All three pared some premarket losses after CNBC reported earlier in the day that TikTok has chosen a bidder and a deal could be announced as early as Tuesday. (cnb.cx/3gJkLeN)

-TikTok leaders said in a memo to employees earlier last week that the company was “moving quickly to find resolutions to the issues that we face globally, particularly in the U.S. and India”.
+TikTok leadership said in a memo to employees earlier last week that the company was “moving quickly to find resolutions to the issues that we face globally, particularly in the U.S. and India”.

 China, however, late on Friday revised a list of technologies banned or restricted for export for the first time in 12 years.
 Cui Fan, a professor of international trade at the University of International Business and Economics in Beijing, said the changes would apply to TikTok.